sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

 An RpcResponse containing a TransactionStatus object The result will be an RpcResponse JSON object with `value` set to a JSON object with the following fields:

 - `err: <object | string | null>` - Error if transaction failed, null if transaction succeeded.
-[TransactionError definitions](https://github.com/analog-labs/solana/blob/master/sdk/src/transaction.rs#L24)
+[TransactionError definitions](https://github.com/analog/testnet/blob/master/sdk/src/transaction.rs#L24)
 - `logs: <array | null>` - Array of log messages the transaction instructions output during execution, null if simulation failed before the transaction was able to execute (for example due to an invalid blockhash or signature verification failure)
 - `accounts: <array> | null>` - array of accounts with the same length as the `accounts.addresses` array in the request
   - `<null>` - if the account doesn't exist or if `err` is not null
   - `<object>` - otherwise, a JSON object containing:
-    - `tock: <u64>`, number of tock assigned to this account, as a u64
+    - `lamports: <u64>`, number of lamports assigned to this account, as a u64
     - `owner: <string>`, base-58 encoded Pubkey of the program this account has been assigned to
     - `data: <[string, encoding]|object>`, data associated with the account, either as encoded binary data or JSON format `{<program>: <state>}`, depending on encoding parameter
     - `executable: <bool>`, boolean indicating if the account contains a program \(and is strictly read-only\)